labs-lv/sb8/README.md

 ## ![Speaker](/pics/speaker1.gif) PC-Speaker input
 ![PC-Speaker input](/pics/pcspk.jpg)

-This one is made for very old games that does not have any sound support except the PC-Speaker.
+This one is made for very old games that does not support any sound device except the PC-Speaker.
 It has an active filter in its audio path to round up the beeper waveform a bit and make it a little more pleasant to the ears.

 A signal from a motherboard header should be connected to this input.
 A 4-pin header is usually marked as SPK or SPEAKER, but only the two on the ends matter.
 One of them is usually named VCC or SPEAK+ or just +, while the other one can be something like SPEAK- or not marked at all.
 Use the included 2-pin cable to connect the first one to + pin on the card and the other one to S pin.